Install the Data Plane Profiler Agent

 - Open the quick link of the profiler for service verification.

 /profilersto the quick link URL.If the quick link is xyz:21900, change it to xyz:21900/profilers.NoteFor non-Kerberized clusters, this request returns the list of all registered profilers.
-For kerberos-enabled clusters, you will see an HTTP-401 response which is expected.
+For kerberos-enabled clusters where Knox is not enabled for DP Profiler Agent, you will see an HTTP-401 response which is expected.

 After installing the profiler agent using Add Service Wizard in Ambari, the NodeManager hosts do not have the dpprofiler user.